texhex/MPSXM/README.md

 - *StartOnly* - Only remove leading white-space chracters
 - *EndOnly* - Only remove trailing white-space chracters
 - *Equalize* - Removes all leading and trailing white-space characters, then replace any character considered to be a white-space with the standard white-space character (U+0020)
-- *RemoveDuplicates* - Removes all leading and trailing white-space characters, then replace any white-space duplicates with one white-space (U+0020); any non-standard white-space characters will also be re placed.
+- *RemoveDuplicates* - Removes all leading and trailing white-space characters, then replace any white-space duplicates with one white-space (U+0020); any non-standard white-space characters will also be replaced.
 - *RemoveAll* - Removes all white-space chracters from the string